DaveHdz13/LX_K/README.md

 # LX_K
-# Laucnh X Katas :simle:
+# Launch X Katas :simle:

 You can check my exercise from Launch X Mission made in Jupyter Notebook